Proposing a Self-Supporting Professional Master’s Degree Program

-(Self-Supporting policy allows for a phase-in period during which a SSGPDP may not be able to recoup its full costs.
-Consult with the Budget Office on how this program will be phased-in.)
+(Self-Supporting policy allows for a phase-in period during which an SSGPDP may not be able to recoup its full costs.
+Consult with the Campus Finance Lead on how this program will be phased-in.)

 A. Proposers must contact Campus Finance Lead Hugh Graham to obtain and complete the budget spreadsheet.
 Include the budget spreadsheet and explain it narratively–how program fees were derived (include comparisons with peer programs), summarize program costs, program income, the phase-in plan for the program, and why it should be sustainable within three years.
 Specify the source and nature of any financial support, including start-up funds and loan(s).
 Include a statement from the campus finance lead confirming review of the spreadsheet.

 Provide a copy of the budget as an Excel spreadsheet separate from the proposal so that it is legible for reviewers.

 B. Specifics.
 Estimate for the first 5 years the costs of the program, by year, for each of the following categories.

 - FTE faculty.
 State faculty FTE requirements for the program and describe the department/school’s compensation plan for teaching in the SSGPDP.
 Describe the normative workload measures and policies of the regular school or college program used to determine FTE needs.
 Explain financially how the program’s curricular requirements will be met (e.g., through existing faculty in the same way as are regular teaching obligations, overload teaching, temporary academic staff, or particular forms of compensation and incentives).

 - (Hybrid and online programs) Course development and maintenance costs.

 - (Hybrid and online programs) Technical computing assistance for students.